snicckers/nicks_blog/_posts/2020-08-17-flight-controller-pt1.md

 {% endhighlight %}

-Note that the PWM range for the brushless motor is 1000 to 2000 microseconds, so you'll want to put a clamp on them so that the brushless motor doesn't receive an order below 1000 or above 2000:
+Note that the PWM range for the brushless motor is 1000 to 2000 microseconds, so you'll want to put a clamp on them such that the brushless motor doesn't receive an order below 1000 or above 2000:

 {% highlight c %}